Hbindra11/devops-labs/week04_kubernetes/README.md

 ---

-## 📘 Progress Summary (as of Nov 1, 2025)
+## 📘 Progress Summary (as of Nov 4, 2025)

-I officially began Week 4 on **October 29, 2025**, starting with the **KodeKloud Kubernetes for Absolute Beginners** course.
+I officially began **Week 4** on **October 29, 2025**, focusing on the **KodeKloud – Kubernetes for Absolute Beginners** course.
-I continued progressing steadily through the **KodeKloud Kubernetes for Absolute Beginners** course, expanding my understanding from Pods to more complex Kubernetes objects.
+Throughout the week, I made steady progress—advancing from basic Pod concepts to more complex Kubernetes objects.
-By the end of Day 4, I reached **53% completion**, having covered:
+By **Day 4**, I reached **53% completion**, having covered:

-- YAML fundamentals and Kubernetes object definitions
+- YAML fundamentals and Kubernetes object structures
-- Creating Pods using YAML and managing them via the KodeKloud labs
+- Pod creation and management via KodeKloud labs
 - Understanding **Replication Controllers** and **ReplicaSets**
-- Starting **Deployments** – learning about scaling, self-healing, and rolling updates
+- Introduction to **Deployments** — scaling, self-healing, and rolling updates

-In parallel, I switched focus to **AWS Cloud Practitioner Essentials**, reinforcing cloud service fundamentals.
+In parallel, I revisited **AWS Cloud Practitioner Essentials**, strengthening my understanding of cloud fundamentals:
-- Completed **Module 7 – Databases**, scoring **83%** in the quiz.
+- Completed **Module 7 – Databases**, scoring **83%**
-- Revisited and completed **Module 2 – Compute in the Cloud**, also scoring **86%**.
+- Revisited and completed **Module 2 – Compute in the Cloud**, scoring **86%**

+This week also consolidated two essential DevOps foundations: **Linux systems administration** and **Kubernetes orchestration**.

+- **Linux Basics for DevOps (KodeKloud)** – ✅ *Completed (100%)*
+  - Covered disk partitioning, file systems, storage types (DAS, NAS, SAN), NFS, and LVM
+  - Practiced commands (`mkfs`, `mount`, `blkid`) and completed hands-on storage labs
+  - Earned a **certificate of completion** 🎓

+- **Kubernetes for Absolute Beginners (KodeKloud)** – *Progress: 60%*
+  - Completed Deployments → Update & Rollback modules with labs
+  - Practiced commands: `kubectl set image`, `rollout status`, `rollout undo`
+  - Plan to install **Minikube** after completing the remaining modules

+By the end of Week 4, I strengthened my Linux infrastructure skills while deepening my understanding of container management and cluster operations in Kubernetes.

-This mix of container orchestration and cloud services learning has given me a stronger sense of how DevOps integrates automation, scalability, and infrastructure management in practice.
+This blend of **container orchestration** and **cloud service learning** continues to enhance my grasp of how DevOps unites automation, scalability, and infrastructure management in real-world practice.

 ### 🔑 Key Concepts Covered So Far